-Skin to skin contact is when a baby is placed directly onto the mother or father's chest with lots of skin touching each other.
-Many wonderful things happen as a result...
+Skin to skin contact refers to when a baby is placed directly onto the mother or father's chest.

 Skin to Skin at Birth

-It doesn't matter what type of birth you have had.
-Normal vaginal delivery or cesarean section, you and your baby can both benefit from this type of care.
+It doesn't matter what type of birth you have had; vaginal delivery or cesarean section, you and your baby can both benefit from this type of care.

-Unless there is some medical reason that won't allow it, the mother should be allowed to have skin to skin time while being stitched up after a cesarean.
+Unless there is some medical reason that won't allow it, you should be allowed to have skin to skin time while being stitched up after a cesarean.

-The benefits do not change, if some time passes first, although there are certain things that happen immediately following birth when you are able to practice skin to skin care.
-(Such as when your baby becomes colonized with your bacteria first and not with the bad bacteria from the hospital environment.)
+If you feel a bit overwhelmed by it all right after giving birth, you don't have to feel rushed.
+The benefits do not change, if some time passes before you and your baby get to spend skin to skin time together.
+Although there are certain things that happen immediately following birth when you are able to practice skin to skin care.
+(Such as when your baby becomes colonized with your bacteria first and not with the bacteria from the hospital environment.)

 In our western culture, we've come to believe that it is normal for a mother and baby to be separated after birth.